ozchamo/YAKKO/README.md

 - Hey Ozchamo, what if I have two boxes and I want to spread the load?
 I want to cook that too.
 I have two boxes, Large and medium.
 My dream is to turn the medium box into a CNV node.
 - Hey Ozchamo, what are the minimum requirements?
-I'm guessing you need 48GB to be somewhat comfy for a full blow 3+2 node cluster.
-I have installed a 1+2 on 24GB ceasilybut that was with OCP 4.3.
+I'm guessing you need 48GB to be somewhat comfy for a full blown 3+2 node cluster.
+I have installed a 1+2 on 24GB easily but that was with OCP 4.3.
 4.5 doesn't like 2+1 out of the box, further experimentation required.
 - Hey Ozchamo, is it AUTOMATIC?
 It seems to be after you master the basics.
 Who doesn't want to rebuild OCP all the time?